We train you for the industry of the future.

 Applicants should have an undergraduate degree.

-If you don’t have a music or audio based degree, then other experience can be taken into account, including work-based experience of making music, professional development courses and first degrees in other subjects.
+If you don’t have a music or audio based degree, then other experience can be taken into account, including work-based experience of making music, professional development courses and undergraduate degrees in other subjects.
 This RPL, as it’s known, is always assessed on a case-by-case basis.
 It also depends in part on how many other students in the cohort are using this route, as there is a maximum percentage of students we can take through this process.

 You will be uploading and downloading a large quantity of material so you should have access to a reliable broadband with a speed of at least 5Mbs or more.